pikipity/Course-Project--Inverted-Pendulum-with-Fuzzy-Controller/README.md

 1. `test_membershipfunction.m`: Plot the membership functions based on the user's settings.
 Example results are `e_membershipfunction.pdf`, `de_membershipfunction.pdf` and `F_membershipfunction.pdf` in `Test_Results` floder.;
 2. `test_InvertedPendulum_without_controller.m`: Test the model of the inverted pendulum.
 No control is performed.
 Example results are `without_control_1.pdf` and `without_control_2.pdf` in `Test_Results` floder.;
 3. `test_InvertedPendulum_with_fuzzy_controller.m`: Simulate the fuzzy control process of the inverted pendulum.
 Example results are `force_**.pdf` and `angleandposition_**.pdf` in `Test_Results` floder.
-4. `Diff_Parameters_Diff_Results.m`: This file is to show the simulation results for effects of different parameters.
-Simulation results are in the `Simulation_Results` floder.
+4. `Diff_Parameters_Diff_Results_triangle_min.m`: This file is to show the simulation results for effects of different parameters.
+Simulation results are in the `Simulation_Results_triangle_min` floder (Membership functions are triangular.
+And use minimum to represent the premise and implication and COG classification)

 # Simulation Results

-1. There are some example testing results in the folder `Test_Results`.
+1. There are some example results for testing simulation functions in the folder `Test_Results`.
 These example all follows the section "2.4 Simple Desgin Example: The Inverted Pendulum" of [1].
-2. Simulation results of `Diff_Parameters_Diff_Results.m` are all in the folder `Simulation_Results`.
+2. Simulation results of `Diff_Parameters_Diff_Results_triangle_min.m` are all in the folder `Simulation_Results_triangle_min`.
 These simulations also follows the section "2.4 Simple Desgin Example: The Inverted Pendulum" of [1].

 ## Reference